 - Provides opportunities to participate on departmental committees, in student government and in graduate student competitions.

 Graduate study at UM Sociology is characterized by both its broad intellectual reach and its scholarly and scientific depth.
 Our doctoral students are educated by and work closely with a nationally recognized, award-winning faculty who are highly respected in the field.
-The department offers training in most major subfields of sociology, organized around eight broad areas of concentration — Culture and Knowledge; Economic Sociology and Organizations; Gender and Sexuality; Health and Healthcare; Power, History and Social Change; Race, Ethnicity, and Immigration; and Social Demography.
+The department offers training in most major subfields of sociology, organized around seven broad areas of concentration — Culture and Knowledge; Economic Sociology and Organizations; Gender and Sexuality; Health and Healthcare; Power, History and Social Change; Race, Ethnicity, and Immigration; and Social Demography.
 Students may also work with faculty to develop individualized areas of specialization.

 Our distinguished faculty conducts research around the world, putting our department and our students on the forefront of globalization issues.
 The University's considerable investment in international studies extends the department's already broad global engagement.
-In fact, the University of Michigan’s International Institute provides a home for interdisciplinary research, programming, instruction and student support in international and area studies, with particular regional foci on Africa, China, Europe, Latin America and the Caribbean, Japan, Korea, Middle East and North Africa, Russia and Eastern Europe, South Asia, and Southeast Asia.
+In fact, the University of Michigan’s International Institute provides a home for interdisciplinary research, programming, instruction, and student support in international and area studies, with particular regional foci on Africa, China, Europe, Latin America and the Caribbean, Japan, Korea, Middle East and North Africa, Russia and Eastern Europe, South Asia, and Southeast Asia.

 The University has significant resources available to students who are interested in crafting unique interdisciplinary doctoral programs.

-Graduate students in Sociology also benefit from access to the University of Michigan’s Institute for Social Research (ISR) and it's Population Studies Center, Survey Research Center, and the Inter-university Consortium for Political and Social Research (ICPSR).
+Graduate students in Sociology also benefit from access to the University of Michigan’s Institute for Social Research (ISR), it's Population Studies Center, Survey Research Center, and the Inter-university Consortium for Political and Social Research (ICPSR).
 In addition to Sociology, ISR supports the research of more than 200 scientists from over 20 academic disciplines with an annual budget of more than $80 million.
 Researchers at ISR develop and test survey methodologies, conduct experimental studies, maintain and distribute the world's largest archive of social science data, and train and educate researchers and students from around the world in survey methodology and survey research.
 At the ISR’s Population Studies Center, faculty conduct research on such areas as fertility, mortality, migration, social inequality, the family, and the demography of race and research methodology.